Task Manager (Windows): Windows 9x

 A Close Program dialog box comes up when is pressed in Windows 9x.
 Also, in Windows 9x, there is a program called Tasks (TASKMAN.EXE) located in the Windows directory.
 It is rudimentary and has fewer features.
 The System Monitor utility in Windows 9x contains process and network monitoring functionality similar to that of the Windows Task Manager.
 Also, the Tasks program is called by clicking twice on the desktop if the Explorer process is down.

 Windows XP

 In Windows XP only, there is a "Shut Down" menu that provides access to Standby, Hibernate, Turn off, Restart, Log Off, and Switch User.
 This is because, by default in Windows XP, pressing opens the Task Manager instead of opening a dialog that provides access to the Task Manager in addition to the options mentioned above.

 On the Performance tab, the display of the CPU values was changed from a display mimicking a LED seven-segment display, to a standard numeric value.
 This was done to accommodate non-Arabic numeral systems, such as Eastern Arabic numerals, which cannot be represented using a seven-segment display.

 Prior to Windows XP, process names longer than 15 characters in length are truncated.
 This problem is resolved in Windows XP.

-The users tab is introduced by Windows XP.
+The Users tab and the Networking tab are introduced by Windows XP.

 Beginning with Windows XP, the Delete key is enabled on the Processes tab.